Dave's Travel Pages

 A sum of its parts, the Acropolis in Athens achieved UNESCO status thanks to its outstanding remaining buildings – The Parthenon, the Propylaia, the Erechtheion and the Temple of Athena Nike.

-These buildings date from what we term the Classical Greek era, and perfectly showcase the pinnacle of architectural development of the time.
+These principal monuments date from what we term the Classical Greek era.
+They perfectly showcase the pinnacle of architectural development from the golden age of Greece.

 It goes without saying that no visit to Athens is complete without seeing the Acropolis, and it is one of the most popular historical attractions in Greece.
 It was made a UNESCO heritage site in 1987.